Eduardo-M0lina/Eduardo-M0lina/README.md

 **I'm Eduardo M0lina!!**

 - 🔭 I’m currently working on Mercado Libre
-- 🌱 I’m currently learning golang and flutter... when I have time!
+- 🌱 I’m currently learning go!
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: https://www.linkedin.com/in/eduardo-molina-saltarin-47a2ab135